OGDEN, UTAH · WEBER COUNTY · WASATCH FRONT

 What those years in uniform and in the field taught him was something no textbook could: by the time most people arrive at an emergency room, the window for meaningful intervention has already closed.
 That realization redirected his career entirely — away from treating emergencies after the fact, and toward psychiatric care that helps people build the mental and emotional foundation to prevent them.

-He founded Good Day Psychiatry alongside his wife, Dr. Clarissa Gosney, PsyD, who leads Good Day Mental Health — together building a fully integrated psychiatry and psychology practice dedicated to restoring wellness, not just managing symptoms.
+He is building Good Day Psychiatry alongside his wife, Dr. Clarissa Gosney, PsyD, who leads Good Day Mental Health — together building a fully integrated psychiatry and psychology practice dedicated to restoring wellness, not just managing symptoms.
 Outside the clinic, he is a devoted husband and a proud, very busy father of four.

 What Bryce says about the conditions he treats